awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-crawler-recrawlpolicy.md

 Specifies whether to crawl the entire dataset again or to crawl only folders that were added since the last crawler run\.
 A value of `CRAWL_EVERYTHING` specifies crawling the entire dataset again\.
 A value of `CRAWL_NEW_FOLDERS_ONLY` specifies crawling only folders that were added since the last crawler run\.
+A value of `CRAWL_EVENT_MODE` specifies crawling only the changes identified by Amazon S3 events\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)